HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/workflows/overview.rst

        support even before solving.
    * - ``[data].types``
      - Declares data families to load.
-     - Start small, then add hydrometry, intermittency, oceanic, piezometry, or climate sources as needed.
+     - Start with support-defining layers, then add station inventories, observation time series, forcing, and boundary-context sources as the question becomes more specific.
    * - ``[overview]``
      - Names and dates the report.
      - Match the date range to the observation families you request.